+In terms of prompting strategies, agentic-flow systems often adopt ReAct-style prompting \cite{Zhou2024EfficientMC, Yu2025TableRAGAR, Bai2025MAPLEMA,WANG2026104723}. \citet{Zhang2025RoTET} show that prompting models to iterate over rows can reduce hallucination, while \citet{Dixit2025NoUP} find that no single prompting technique consistently outperforms others in TQA involving temporal reasoning. \citet{yu2025syntheticdatadrivenprompttuning} propose a self-evolving framework for prompt optimization.

-\paragraph{Discussion.} Tuning-free methods require no training data, but incur longer inference times and higher token costs \cite{Zhou2025PPTAP}.
-In contrast, tuning-based approaches are more efficient at inference but are prone to out-of-domain performance degradation \cite{deng-mihalcea-2025-rethinking}.
+Verification modules have also been introduced to check the correctness of intermediate reasoning \cite{Wang2024AccurateAR, yu-etal-2025-table, luo2026tabtracermontecarlotree,hyeon2026matamultiagentframeworkreliable,tang-etal-2026-exploring}.
+For instance, \citet{tang-etal-2026-exploring} train process reward models to assess the correctness of each reasoning step, and adopt Best-of-$N$ selection to identify the final answer from multiple sampled reasoning chains.
+Other similar methods involving test-time scaling include self-consistency \citep{liu-etal-2024-rethinking} and uncertainty-aware sampling \citep{cheng2026tableminduncertaintyawareprogrammaticagent}. \paragraph{Discussion.} Tuning-free methods require no training data, but incur longer inference times and higher token costs \cite{Zhou2025PPTAP}.
+In contrast, tuning-based approaches are more efficient at inference but are prone to out-of-domain performance degradation \cite{deng-mihalcea-2025-rethinking, deng-etal-2026-really}.
 Both methods demonstrate state-of-the-art performance \cite{Yang2025TableR1IS, abhyankar-etal-2025-h, Cao2025TableMasterAR}, but involve trade-offs.
-A promising intermediate strategy might be to fine-tune models for general reasoning capabilities while delegating specific table operations, such as retrieval, to external tools \cite{Wu2024ProTrixBM,10.1145/3677052.3698685}.
+A promising intermediate strategy might be to fine-tune models for general reasoning capabilities while delegating specific table operations, such as retrieval, to tools \cite{Wu2024ProTrixBM,10.1145/3677052.3698685}.